hai-vr/documentation/docs/research/toe-tracking/index.md

 The toe tracking must allow for greater amount of toe poses rather than just the up-down curl of the group of toes.

-The project is built out of pure personal amusement and curiosity; there are no community, personal self-expression, or business goals, although it is a good match with [one of my ongoing software projects](/docs/products/toetra-rig-creator).
+The project is built out of pure personal amusement and curiosity; there are no community, personal self-expression, or business goals, although it is a good match with another one of my ongoing software projects for automatic toe rigging.

 *This project was started mid-January 2024.*